Homepage of "Mr. Lincoln, Route 66, & Other

 published in Redlands, CA, by the Lincoln Memorial Shrine.

-Paul J. Beaver is professor emeritus of history at Lincoln College.
+Paul J. Beaver was professor emeritus of history at Lincoln College.
 He was also the curator of the Lincoln

 Museum there.
-He is a native of rural Middletown, Illinois,
+A native of rural Middletown, Illinois,

-where he grew up on his family's farm, founded in 1853.
-Mr. Beaver
+he grew up on his family's farm, which was founded in 1853--the same year as

 graduated from Middletown High School, attended Lincoln College, and earned